lastcoolnameleft/kubernetes-workshop/persistent-storage-managed-disk.md

 ## Acknowledgments

-This workshop is inspired by these two articles:
+This walkthrough was inspired by these articles:

 https://blogs.technet.microsoft.com/livedevopsinjapan/2017/05/16/azure-disk-tips-for-kubernetes/